-- Get rid of the glass is always ‘half-empty’ ones early
+- Getting rid of the glass is always ‘half-empty’ early.

 - Lead by example and be transparent and genuine.

-- Lead with passion and make it clear that obstacles and setbacks are but the next steps to success.
-How many times have you failed lately and WHY?
+- Lead with passion and make it clear that obstacles and setbacks are the next steps to success.
+How many times have you failed lately, and WHY?

 Which mistake do you believe leaders make most often, and how could they avoid it?

-In today’s world, it’s being content with the status quo, especially if the company is successful – don’t rock the boat.
+In today’s world, it’s content with the status quo, especially if the company is successful – don’t rock the boat.
 Let the next leader take the real risks.
 You have to be in a constant innovation mindset today and somehow stay plugged in with technologies as they evolve.
-“You also need to have your ‘fishing lines’ in separate ponds, even some where they aren’t biting today.”
+“You also need to have your ‘fishing lines’ in separate ponds, even somewhere they aren’t biting today.”

-Make sure there is diversity of thought in teams, but also thought to diversity in the usual ways.
-Find ways to draw out the introverts who often have the best ideas.
+Make sure there is a diversity of thought in teams but also thought to diversity in the usual ways.
+Find ways to draw out introverts who often have the best ideas.